FuzzyParrabellum/djvuetest1/README.md

 # EN - english version

 This is a django-vue integration example, backend folder for django and frontend folder for vue.
+It uses the django-vue basic tutorial from https://realpython.com/python-django-blog/ as an inspiration for the models and the features.

 ## Useful commands